1) Make navigation instant

 3) Reduce risk with safer defaults

-- Dry-run before destructive operations: think
+Dry-run before destructive operations

 --dry-run, or print targets first. - Prefer explicit globs over broad deletes.